WH Guide to Nutrition 101: It's not that complicated

 Oh yes, girls, I'm saving the best for last.
 And by best, I mean the most controversial get-everyone-up-in-arms-with-food-fear kind of best.

 I have seen more women than I can count (including myself) join the low-carb party, only to end up with decreased thyroid function, poor workout recovery, slower metabolism, and stressed adrenals.
 If you are a woman of childbearing age, I stand by my recommendation to consume AT LEAST 100 grams of whole food carbohydrates a day.
-This is a minimum, folks; if you exercise, are pregnant/trying to get pregnant, under a lot of stress, or find yourselves craving carbs more often, you need to titrate that up.
+This is a minimum, folks, as in DESIGNED TO SURPASS for most of us; if you exercise, are pregnant/trying to get pregnant, under a lot of stress, or find yourselves craving carbs more often, you need to titrate that up.

-I will not deny there are populations of people that can benefit from a low carb (or “ketogenic” diet), but I will be discussing that in another post for another day.
-For now, If you are an active, menstruating woman, CARBS ARE YOUR FRIEND.
+I will not deny there are populations of people that can benefit from a low carb (or “ketogenic” diet), but those are generally dealing with neurodegenerative brain disease, Autism or ADHD, or are prescribed it for short term medicinal purposes under the care of a practitioner that can monitor it all.
+Either way, If you are an active, menstruating woman, CARBS ARE YOUR FRIEND.

 My favorite carbs that I find work well for most everyone are starchy veggies.
 Because of their high soluble fiber load as well as complex glucose molecules, they are slower to reach your bloodstream AND feed your gut bacteria.
 However, despite what I say on Instagram, there is more to life than sweet potatoes.
-So here are ALL the good carb options :
+So here are ALL awesome options to start with that not only hit your carb need BUT give hormone loving nutrients as well :

 These are foods I encourage ABUNDANT consumption of that I don't count in the macro category.

-- GREEN VEGGIES.
+GREEN VEGGIES.
 Eat them, all day every day, as much as you can get.
-Seriously, these are nature’s multivitamin, and there should NOT be a limit to these, no matter how many keto dieters swear spinach is a carb…… IT’S NOT A CARB SUSAN
+Seriously, these are nature's multivitamin, and there should NOT be a limit to these, no matter how many keto dieters swear spinach is a carb......
+IT'S NOT A CARB SUSAN (and even if it was, #teamcarbs)

 Are there any foods you're surprised are/aren't on this list?
 What are your FAVORITE nutrient dense foods?
 Let me know below!